zemo89/linear-and-polynomial-regression/README.md

 # linear-and-polynomial-regression
-linear regression understanding simply by using numpy and scipy
+Regression understanding simply by using numpy and scipy